brandur/sorg/content/drafts/cloud-databases.md

 low latency operations are needed ([they admit as much themselves][cockroach-not-good-choice]).
-Like CitusDB above, the fact that it's built by a small company with an unproven business model is a con worth considering.
+Like CitusDB above, the fact that it's built by a small company with an unproven business model is a downside that's worth considering.

 ### Microsoft Cosmos (#cosmos)